17 Jan Botulinum toxin vs Fillers: Differences, Uses, Effects and Myomodulation

 In practice, myomodulation is not a new concept.
 For years, doctors like myself have already been using dermal fillers to reestablish and reconstruct natural structural anatomy that has been lost due to aging.

 As we age the outer corners of the mouth droop downwards.
 One of the causes is due to the pull of the muscle located at the outer corners of the mouth called the depressor anguli oris (DAO) muscle.
-This can be treated with botox injections to the DAO muscle to reduce the downward pull as well as a small amount of dermal filler to reposition the muscle’s anchoring point.
+This can be treated with Botulinum toxin injections to the DAO muscle to reduce the downward pull as well as a small amount of dermal filler to reposition the muscle’s anchoring point.

 Another example of myomodulation using dermal fillers is the the correction of downturned angle of the mouth.
 The downward pointing mouth corners give a sad and haggard look and this can be easily treated.
 I usually give a small amount of filler to lift up the depressor anguli oris muscle (to reconstruct the muscle’s anchor point).
 The depressor anguli oris muscle’s action is to pull down the corners of the mouth.
 Aging to the chin caues the depressor anguli oris (DAO) muscle to give this downturned smile look.
-Myomodulation of the depressor anguli oris muscles also allows a smaller amount Botox to be given if it is still needed to correct the downturned smile.
+Myomodulation of the depressor anguli oris muscles also allows a smaller amount Botulinum toxin to be given if it is still needed to correct the downturned smile.

-Conclusion on Botox vs Fillers and Myomodulation
+Conclusion on Botulinum toxin vs Fillers and Myomodulation